Energy to deliver+

 Offshore wind can deliver greater energy security, stability, jobs, economic growth, and a positive impact on climate and nature

-What offshore wind can deliver
+What offshore wind delivers

 + Energy independence